kaboc/async-phase/packages/async_phase_notifier/README.md

 }
 ```

-Or you can use `AnimatedBuilder` in a similar way.
+Or you can use `AnimatedBuilder` / `ListenableBuilder` in a similar way.

 ### With [Provider][provider]